 In practice, this means:

-These terms get used interchangeably but they are not the same thing.
+These terms get used interchangeably but they're not the same thing.

 Revenue architecture is the design: what should the system look like, how should data flow, what logic governs decisions, what metrics matter.